end-initiative/end-initiative/pages/activities.md

 Be aware, Classmates are only available on certain times of certain days.
 Learn their schedules to better plan your week.

 ## Artificer

+Availability:                   Always
+Profitable Days:                2nd, 8th
+Requirements for all services:  Arcana proficiency, or: Druidcraft, Guidance, Prestidigitation, Produce Flame, Mage Hand

 The artificer’s services are up for graduated students.
 Every new graduate is allowed a maximum of 2 items to be improved as a graduation gift.
 Any further improvements require points or gold.
 Each point is the equivalent of 100 gold when it comes to enchantments.
 Prices are normally rounded up for uneven amounts, but the Artificers have been known to allow a smidge of haggling.

 You can also volunteer your magical services and work for the Artificer.
-You must be proficient in Arcana or have any of these spells to be useful to him however.
+You must be proficient in Arcana or a few other spells to be useful to him.

-* Druidcraft

-* Guidance

-* Produce Flame

-* Message

-* Mage Hand

-You can only work for the Artificer on Secondday and Eighthday.
 You will roll 2d4 and recieve 2 gold per the total you roll.
 This determines how busy he worked you and thought you earned.
+He accepts student help on Secondday and Eightday

 ## Quartermaster

+Availability:                   Always
+Profitable Days:                None
+Requirements for all services:  None

 The Quartermaster can get his hands on anything and everything; "I just need the time", he claims.
 From weapons, armor, materials, and equipment, he will do all he can to find it.
 A special request from the quartermaster costs 1 point, provided he doesn’t already have what you seek.
 A special request would be for an item that is not found in the Player's Handbook.
 The item you request will still have a price associated with it in addition to the point paid to find such an item.
 Don't ask the impossible though, you need to give a lead on where he can find the item if he himself doesn't know where to begin looking.
 Because the Quartermaster likes to ramble any trip to him will take some time.

 ## Library

+Availability:                   Always
+Profitable Days:                None
+Requirements for all services:  Cloistered Scholar, Loremaster, Bard of Lore

 The Library provides an excellent place to study and explore for information of the land.
 The Spire also has exclusive texts, requiring a fee in exchange for a chance to acquire some of their knowledge.
 For 1 point, a student may, with supervision, read and choose 1 exclusive text in the field of a skill.
 1 point lasts for a month worth of access.
 An exclusive text takes 3 days to finish, or 2 if you have proficiency in the subject of linguistics.
 When you finish reading a text, your next Studies roll you perform to attempt for a Misc. bonus will have an increased range of 14-20 instead of the normal 18-20 until you succeed at a roll.
 You are only allowed to read 1 exclusive text fully per week.

+If you are a Cloisteed Scholar, Loremaster, or Bard of Lore you can pay 25 gold instead of a point.

 You can also check out books from the Library, but they have a due date of 2 weeks.
 Books from the library are special in that they last for 10 instances of study instead of 5 like other books.
 Additionally, fully finishing a rented book grants an additional study point upon completion.
 You can only check out books when going on a mission assigned by The Spire to keep the texts out of unnecessary risk as much as possible.
 Overdue books acrue a late fee of 5 gold per day they are late.
 If you are unable to return the book by it being lost or destroyed, your tuition for the next month increases by 100 gold.

 ## Harbor

+Availability:                   Always
+Profitable Days:                1st, 2nd, 3rd, 4th, 6th, 7th, 8th, 9th
+Requirements for all services:  Outlander, Pirate, Sailor, Swashbuckler

 Students now have the option to store vessels in the harbor at the cost of 1 point per month.
 Each student may only store 1 vessel at a time, and said vessel must fit within the dock's parameters (25’ across maximum).

 Additionally you can fish at the docks if you have a rod, bait, and tackle.
 While fishing at the docks you will have 3 chances to roll a d6 and guess your result.
 If within 1 of your guess, you catch a small fish that sells for 3 gold.
 If you match your guess, you get a big catch that sells for 5 gold.
 If you are an Outlander, Pirate, Sailor, or Swashbuckler, you gold yield for small fish increases by 1d4 and 1d6 for big catches.
 You can only fish once per day, and the dock is closed on Fifthday and Tenthday for dock upkeep and deliveries.

 ## Shrine

+Availability:                   Always
+Profitable Days:                10th
+Requirements for all services:  Religion proficiency

 The Spire has a shrine building that offers respite for residents of all beliefs.
 The building offers many small shrines so that those of spiritual connections and beliefs may pay their respects.
 If you recieve benefits of power from a Diety, you can spend time at a shrine to gain another use of channel divinity for the day, or an extra 1d20 hit points for Lay on Hands.
 If you don't have either of these skills but still pay homage to a diety, you will recieve a +1 to a type of Saving Throw once for the day as determined by a d6 roll.

 You choose to help upkeep the shrines with maintenance on Tenthday for a payout of 5 gold.
 If you are proficient in Religion, you gain 1d4 gold.
 If you can use Channel Divinity or Divine Sense, you gain 1d6 gold.

 ## Sparring Grounds

+Availability:                   Always
+Profitable Days:                None
+Requirements for all services:  None

 The Sparring Grounds is where one goes to train their more physical skills.
 Additionally, you can coordinate to have team spars with other classmates at this location.
 Wagers of points or gold can be made if you can convince your opponents to place a bet, provided you have such currency to wager.
 Points can only be exchanged between students with authority of an eagle to complete the transaction.
 Spars are only allowed once a week so all students stay healthy and fit for when their Hawks may assign them tasks.

 Spars are done through a series of quick attacks where each contestant will roll attacks 3x.
 These spars are done with Spire provided equipment, weaponry and implements with the exception of spellbooks.
 Spars can only occur between two combatants that are using the same style of fighting, being melee or magical.
 Once the style is decided, contestants are permitted to use whatever is in their repetoire of that style for the attacks.
 Range and positioning are irrelevant in these instances and thus abilities requiring or granting bonuses for such conditions do not activate.
 Any attacks that would result in a condition being applied such as blindness or invisibility can still be utilized, however the effects of charmed, paralyzed, petrified, and stunned will always only last for 1 of the 3 attacks.

 ## Regular Job

+Availability:                   Always
+Profitable Days:                None
+Requirements for all services:  None

 Lots of the citizens of Bridgetown depend on students as an occasional workforce.
 You can take jobs from them for the day and earn gold as a reward.
 You may roll a d20, with a DC of 20 minus the number of skills your are proficient in, to try and find yourself a job.
 [Ex: if you are proficient in 4 skills, your DC is 16].
 If you find a job you are proficient in, you will earn 1d6+3 gold.
 You can work 2 different jobs within 1 week.
 If you are unsuccessful in finding a job, your time for that portion of the day is wasted.
 Additionally, you will roll 1d20 to try and roll a natural 20 at the end of successfully working to see if you did such a good job that your employer gives you something extra for your hard work.

 ## Shopping

+Availability:                   Always
+Profitable Days:                None
+Requirements for all services:  None

 While the Quartermaster has lots of items needed by adventurers, the local merchants and traders in Bridgetown may have some specialty, novelty, or more frivolous items you may find yourself wanting from time to time.